brain-fuel-co/fuel/README.md

 #### UX
 An artist working on textures should be able to use a text prompt to generate a texture, which they can then perfect by hand.
 This should also be available at other levels of abstraction, e.g. procedurally generating a town or a single building.
 Once a town is generated, we only generate things with higher resolution than a town, in keeping with CBB.

+### Marketplace
+It is not feasible to create a proc gen tool suite that addresses every game developer's needs.
+However, it is feasible to create a procedural generation marketplace, where mod creators and developers can createa and share their tools for procedural generation.
+This implies ease of creating those tools.